SebGSX/Prompt-Engineering/README.md

 - Specific and detailed;
 - Includes all necessary information;
 - Uses domain-appropriate and precise, professional language in formal register; and
-- Is clear and concise.
+- Well-structured, organised, clear, and concise with a logical flow.

 > **Note:** The guidance above can be generalised to any non-technical prompt for best results.